 Alderman Ross Arnett was also not challenged for this seat in Eastport.
 Arnett, is a self proclaimed budget hawk for the council, yet most times will vote along with the Mayor after all the squawking is done and the dust has settled.
 Without a challenger, he will win the seat; however, judging from discussions with Ward 8 residents, had there been a challenger, either in the primary or in the general election, this could have been a very tight race.
 Arnett does not enjoy as much support in his Ward as he believes.

 Make no mistake, what Mayor Josh Cohen once referred to as “a joke,” has rallied the Republicans, some disenfranchised Democrats, and independent voters to make the mayor’s race a real nail biter.
-If any race in the city could go either way this one is it; but I feel that Mayor Cohen will prevail–but not by much.
-Cohen would be well advised to bring a “sweat rag” for his forehead as he watches the results come in on election night.
+If any race in the city could go either way this one is it; but I feel that challenger Mike Pantelides will prevail–but not by much.
+Both candidates would be well advised to bring a “sweat rag” for their foreheads as they watches the results come in on election night.

 Both raised equivalent amounts of money, and they spent it as well.
 Pantelides opted for a very public facing campaign and his billboard sized signs can be seen all over town (and even out of town).
 Cohen spent his on mailers and opinion surveys.
 Both candidates have raised a lot of individual donations from within the city and some from developers–there is no clear cut “developer’s favorite” in this race.
 Pantelides has gained the support of Ed Hartman and most of the businesses associated with Hartman’s Save Annapolis group.
 However, Cohen also has attracted financial backing from many local businesses–those who did not agree with Hartman and Save Annapolis, as well as general support from businesses across the city.